Pete-M-Adams/F2025-Async/README.md

-# Currated For You By You
+# Curated For You, By You